We Britons really do eat too much sugar: 700g of the sweet stuff a week – that’s an average of 140 teaspoons per person.

 For a more gradual option, you could eat sugary cereals and plain cereals on alternate days or mix both in the same bowl.

 If you add sugar to your cereal, you could try adding less.
 Or, you could eat a smaller portion and add some chopped fruit such as a pear or banana, which is an easy way of getting some of your 5 A DAY.
+Read our guide to choosing healthy breakfast cereals.

 If toast is your breakfast staple, try wholemeal or granary bread (which is higher in fibre than white bread) and see if you can get by with a little less of your usual spreads (jam, marmalade, honey, chocolate spread) or try sugar-free or lower-sugar options.